 How To Groom A German Shepherd

-Let’s face it, German Shepherds shed, and shed, and shed some more.
+Let’s face it: German Shepherds shed, and shed, and shed some more.
 Just when you think you have all the fur that they will ever shed off, they will shed even more.
-Mainly it is the soft undercoat that is shed.
+Mainly, it is the soft undercoat that is shed.
 It thickens up towards winter and sheds off as you approach summer.

 RECOMMENDED READ: How To Stop Dogs From Shedding 101 – A Step-By-Step Video Guide

 Only bathe your German Shepherd if he needs it.
 On his own, your dog will tend to be fairly clean and odorless.
-One of the reasons he should not be given a bath too often is that it strips his coat of the natural oils that keep it healthy and looking good.
+One of the reasons he should not be given a bath too often is that it strips his coat off the natural oils that keep it healthy and looking good.

-Wipe out your pup’s ears with a cotton ball that is dampened with a gentle ear cleaner.
+Wipe out your pup's ears with a cotton ball that is dampened with a gentle ear cleaner.
 Do this once a week.
 It will help prevent problems from developing in the first place.
-Never go into the ear canal though, as it can cause more problems than you’re trying to fix.
+Never go into the ear canal, though, as it can cause more problems than you’re trying to fix.

 Also, your dog’s ears should be checked at least once a week for redness, bad odor, or dirt.
 Bad odor and redness would be an indication that he may have an infection.
 If you notice any of these signs, you need to make an appointment with your veterinarian as soon as possible.

 German Shepherds are chewers, especially when they are pups.
 Of course, so are most other breeds when they are puppies.
 This chewing habit can help keep their teeth clean.
 You can help with that by giving them safe, durable chew toys or bones to gnaw on.
-As they gnaw on these items your German Shepherd is fighting tartar build up on his teeth.
+As they gnaw on these items, your German Shepherd is fighting tartar buildup on his teeth.

 You can also help your dog keep his gums and teeth in shape by brushing his teeth with doggy toothpaste and a soft toothbrush.
 You can find instructions for this in our article How To Brush A Dog's Teeth: Step-By-Step Instructional Video.